Geography of Nepal

 Nepal measures about 880 km along its Himalayan axis by 150 to 250 km across.
 It has an area of 147516 km2.

-Nepal is landlocked by China's Tibet Autonomous Region to the north and India on other three sides.
-West Bengal's narrow Siliguri Corridor separate Nepal and Bangladesh.
+Nepal is landlocked by China's Tibet Autonomous Region to the north and India on the other three sides.
+West Bengal's narrow Siliguri Corridor separates Nepal from Bangladesh.
 To the east are Bhutan and India.

 Nepal has a very high degree of geographic diversity and can be divided into three main regions: Terai, Hilly, and Himal.
 The Terai region, covering 17% of Nepal's area, is a lowland region with some hill ranges and is culturally more similar to parts of India.
 The Hilly region, encompassing 68% of the country's area, consists of mountainous terrain without snow and is inhabited by various indigenous ethnic groups.
 The Himal region, covering 15% of Nepal's area, contains snow and is home to several high mountain ranges, including Mount Everest, the world's highest peak.

-Nepal, with elevations ranging from less than 100 meters to over 8,000 meters, has eight climate zones from tropical to perpetual snow.
+Nepal, with elevations ranging from less than 100 metres to over 8,000 metres, has eight climate zones from tropical to perpetual snow.
 The majority of the country's population resides in the tropical and subtropical climate zones.
-The tropical zone, below 1,000 meters, experiences frost less than once per decade and is suitable for growing various fruits and crops.
-The subtropical climate zone, from 1,000 to 2,000 meters, is the most prevalent and suitable for growing rice, maize, millet, wheat, and other crops.
-The temperate climate zone, from 2,000 to 3,000 meters, occupies 12% of Nepal's land area and is suitable for cold-tolerant crops.
+The tropical zone, below 1,000 metres, experiences frost less than once per decade and is suitable for growing various fruits and crops.
+The subtropical climate zone, from 1,000 to 2,000 metres, is the most prevalent and suitable for growing rice, maize, millet, wheat, and other crops.
+The temperate climate zone, from 2,000 to 3,000 metres, occupies 12% of Nepal's land area and is suitable for cold-tolerant crops.
 The subalpine, alpine, and nival zones have progressively fewer human settlements and agricultural activities.